allison-zhou-phd/Denver_Demographics_Study/README.md

 ![](images/income_by_gender.png)

-What's interesting here is - if I were to look at the median values (the green and the red vertical lines), the pay gap between male workers and female workers actually seems to be on the rise despite the increase awareness of gender inequality.
+What's interesting here is - if I were to look at the median values (the green versus the red vertical lines), the pay gap between male workers and female workers actually seems to be on the rise despite the increased awareness of gender inequality.

-Can we draw this conclusion?
+Can we draw this conclusion statistically?
 Again Welch's t-test is called for.
 I took the difference between the male median earnings and female median earnings for each of the two time periods (2010_2014, 2014_2018) and ran the test.
 The p-value for the following hypothesis is 0.844, which means we cannot reject the null hypothesis that the pay gap remained the same over time.
 ```
 H0: Denver's gender pay gap 2010_2014 = 2014_2018
 HA: Denver's gender pay gap 2010_2014 != 2014_2018
 ```

-## Neighborhoods in changes
+## Neighborhoods Over Time

 In the last part, I would like to use small animated gif files to illustrate how neighborhoods gains or loses popularity over time amongst different age groups.
 The original files rendered by the Folium package is an interactive .html file.
 You can find a sample of this in the image folder.